Mostafa1Jamal1/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 The script connects to a MySQL server running on localhost at port 3306 Results is sorted in ascending order by cities.id

+`5-filter_cities.py` -> a script that takes in the name of a state as an argument and lists all cities of that state, using the database `hbtn_0e_4_usa`

+The script takes 4 arguments: mysql username, mysql password, database name and state name (SQL injection free!)
+The script connects to a MySQL server running on localhost at port 3306 Results must be sorted in ascending order by cities.id